beyondpie/SnapATAC/README.md

 ## Install under conda enviroment
 Use conda to maintain the enviroment.

-## SnapATAC depends on raster, which depends on terra, and terra needs gdal.
 ```
 conda config --add channels defaults
 conda config --add channels bioconda